arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 ![The `covid_testing` data frame in the RStudio data viewer.
 The first 13 rows of over fifteen thousand rows are shown.
 The first eight columns are shown.
 The columns are: `mrn`, `first_name`, `last_name`, `gender`, `pan_day`, `test_id`, `clinic_name`, and `result`.](media/covid_testing_df.png)<!-- style = "max-width:800px;"-->

-You will be asked to do some code-based exercises at the **end** of this module, but you may find it useful to use the sample code and data throughout the module.

 On the next page, you'll learn how to get access to the sample code.

 ### Lesson Preparation: Our RStudio Environment

-You can do this step now, if you like to follow along throughout and try out code as you go.
-Or, we'll present this step again at the end, when we give you some concrete tasks to perform.
-It's totally up to you!
+Please do this step now, because we're going to ask you to follow along throughout and try out code as you go.

 Please read over both options before you start performing any actions, to make sure you pick the right option for you.